telnet tc-name

 Specifies the name of the terminal concentrator

 Enter Annex port name or number: cli annex:

 The default password is the terminal concentrator's IP address.

 annex: su Password:

-The following example shows how to establish a default route for the terminal concentrator.
+The following example shows how to reset the terminal concentrator connection on port 2.

 admin-ws# telnet tc1 Trying 18.104.22.168 ...
 Connected to 22.214.171.124.
 Escape character is '^]'.
 [Return] ...
 Enter Annex port name or number: cli ... annex: su Password: root-password annex: who Port What User Location When Idle Address 2 PSVR --- --- --- 1:27 126.96.36.199 v1 CLI --- --- --- 188.8.131.52 annex# admin reset 2 annex# hangup